barafael/barafael.github.io/_posts/2018-07-8-Impulse-Response-and-Transfer-Function.md

 ## Properties of Filters

 Notice the filter coefficients in the previous example where $1/N$.
-Otherwise we might not preserve the energy of the signal.
+Otherwise, we might modify the energy of the signal.
 Obviously, you don't want a filtered signal to be amplified or diminished.
 This kind of filter is called "Energy-Preserving".

 There are many more properties, one of which is linearity.
 A linear filter has the property that you can apply it to a sum of signals and get the same result as applying it to each  signal individually and then summing the result.
 Put in another way: